 If contact and company lifecycle stages are synchronised, any contact at an account associated with an open deal will also become an opportunity.
 Opportunity can also be applied manually, without a deal, of course, although this is not advised.

 When should a deal be created?

 This is open to discussion too.
 In our view, the right time to create a deal is when a definite interest in purchasing has been expressed, not before or too long after.
 Prospecting (i.e. 'ones to watch' or 'likely suspects') is not the best use of deal records.

-HubSpot's definition: A wildcard stage that can be used when a contact does not fit any of the above stages.
+HubSpot's definition: A contact who does not fit any of the above stages.

-Blend's definition: A useful dumping ground at the end of the lifecycle that can be effectively used for the suppression of workflows and email communications.
-We recommend automatically moving internal staff, partners and suppliers to the other lifecycle stage.
-Segmenting the contacts in other with the use of a custom 'Other category' property can also be useful.
+Blend's definition: A useful dumping ground at the end of the lifecycle that can be effectively used in the suppression of workflows and email marketing.
+We recommend moving staff, competitors, suppliers, and disqualified prospects to this stage.

 Should you use every HubSpot lifecycle stage, no matter what?